-Uterine sarcomas comprise less than 1% of gynecologic malignancies and 2% to 5% of all uterine malignancies.[1]
+Uterine sarcoma accounts for less than 1% of gynecologic malignancies and 2% to 5% of all uterine malignancies.[1]
 The following tumors arise primarily from three distinct tissues:

-The three distinct entities are often grouped under uterine sarcomas; however, each type of tumor is currently being studied in separate clinical trials.
+These three distinct entities are often grouped together as uterine sarcomas; however, each type of tumor is being studied in separate clinical trials.

-Carcinosarcomas (the preferred designation by the World Health Organization [WHO]) are also referred to as mixed mesodermal sarcomas or mullerian tumors.
+Carcinosarcoma (the preferred designation by the World Health Organization [WHO]) is also referred to as mixed mesodermal sarcoma or mullerian tumor.
 Controversy exists about the following issues:

-The stromal components of the carcinosarcomas are further characterized by whether they contain homologous elements, such as malignant mesenchymal tissue considered possibly native to the uterus, or heterologous elements, such as striated muscle, cartilage, or bone, which are foreign to the uterus.
-Carcinosarcomas parallel endometrial cancer in its postmenopausal predominance and in other of its epidemiologic features; increasingly, the treatment of carcinosarcomas is becoming similar to combined modality approaches for endometrial adenocarcinomas.
+The stromal components of carcinosarcoma are further characterized by homologous elements, such as malignant mesenchymal tissue considered possibly native to the uterus, or heterologous elements, such as striated muscle, cartilage, or bone, which are foreign to the uterus.
+Carcinosarcoma parallels endometrial cancer in its postmenopausal predominance and in other epidemiological features.
+Increasingly, the treatment of carcinosarcoma is becoming similar to combined modality approaches for endometrial adenocarcinoma.

-Other rare forms of uterine sarcomas also fall under the WHO classification of mesenchymal and mixed tumors of the uterus.
-These include the following:[2,3]
+Other rare forms of uterine sarcoma also fall under the WHO classification for mesenchymal and mixed tumors of the uterus.
+These sarcomas include the following:[2,3]

 For more information, see Childhood Rhabdomyosarcoma Treatment.

-The prognosis for women with uterine sarcoma is primarily dependent on the extent of disease at the time of diagnosis.[7]
-For women with carcinosarcomas, significant predictors of metastatic disease at initial surgery include the following:[7]
+The prognosis for women with uterine sarcoma primarily depends on the extent of disease at the time of diagnosis.[7]
+For women with carcinosarcoma, significant predictors of metastatic disease at initial surgery include:[7]

-The above factors in addition to the following ones correlate with a progression-free interval:[7]
+These factors, in addition to the following ones, correlate with a progression-free interval:[7]

-Factors that bear no relationship to the presence or absence of metastases at surgical exploration include the following:
+Factors that bear no relationship to the presence or absence of metastases at surgical exploration include:

-For women with leiomyosarcomas, some investigators consider tumor size to be the most important prognostic factor; women with tumors greater than 5.0 cm in maximum diameter have a poor prognosis.[8]
+For women with leiomyosarcomas, some investigators consider tumor size to be the most important prognostic factor.
+Women with tumors larger than 5.0 cm in maximum diameter have a poor prognosis.[8]
 However, in a Gynecologic Oncology Group study, the mitotic index was the only factor significantly related to progression-free interval.[7]
 Leiomyosarcomas matched for other known prognostic factors may be more aggressive than their carcinosarcoma counterparts.[9]
 The 5-year survival rate for women with stage I disease, which is confined to the corpus, is approximately 50% versus 0% to 20% for the remaining stages.

-The most common histological types of uterine sarcomas include the following:
+The most common histological types of uterine sarcomas include:

 The FIGO staging system has two divisions, one for leiomyosarcoma and endometrial stromal sarcoma, and one for adenosarcoma.
 Carcinosarcoma is staged using the designated endometrial carcinoma definitions.
 For more information, see Endometrial Cancer Treatment.[1]